PollRobots/scheme/README.md

 import that reads information about 256 code-point blocks to enable case operations etc.), and process control (`exit`).

-You can try it out at [pollrobots.com/scheme/scheme.wasm.html](https://pollrobots.com/scheme/scheme.wasm.html)
+You can try it out at [pollrobots.com/scheme/scheme.wasm.html](https://pollrobots.com/scheme/scheme.wasm.html) &mdash; apologies for the huge download.
+I need to fix bundling.

 ## How Complete Is It?